inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

 std.extVar("<name of the configuration variable>")
 ```

-Run `ddb configure` to evaluate the template and generate target file.
+Run `ddb configure` to evaluate templates and generate target files.

-Feature Configuration
----

-A few configurations are available for this feature :

 !!! summary "Feature configuration (prefixed with `jsonnet.`)"
     === "Simple"